MicrosoftDocs/customer-insights/ci-docs/audience-insights/enrichment-enhanced-addresses.md

 You can access a detailed view of each enriched profile by selecting **View enriched data**.

+### Overview card

+The overview card provides insight into the coverage of the enrichment.

+* Customers processed and changed: This represents the number of profiles that were succesfully enriched.

+* Customers processed and not changed: This represents the number of profiles that were recognized but were not changed.
+This typically happens when the input data is valid and cannot be improved by the enrichment.

+* Customers not processed and not changed: This represents the number of profiles that were not recognized.
+This typically happens for input data that is not valid and/or not supported by the enrichment.

 ## Next steps

 [!INCLUDE [next-steps-enrichment](../includes/next-steps-enrichment.md)]